IndigoZone/Feast.ly/README.md

 ## Usage

-> Some usage instructions
+> Enter your favorite ingredient or explore our featured section to browse new recipes.

 ## Requirements

+- node
-- Node 0.10.x
+- angular
-- Redis 2.6.x
+- mongoose
-- Postgresql 9.1.x
+- express
-- etc
+- body-parser
-- etc
+- bootstrap

 ## Development